tsgates/arch-wiki-markdown/wiki/Emacs.md

 You may find yourself overwhelmed by the amount of Emacs features.
-You may find it difficult to know how to use Emacs Lisp to customize your favorite mods, or even to create your own modes / packages.
+You may find it difficult to know how to use Emacs Lisp to customize your favorite modes, or even to create your own modes / packages.
 Thankfully Emacs takes a strong point to auto-documenting everything: its internals, current configuration, bindings, etc. Almost everything is documented.